juliencharette/ktta/README.md

 ## Get Started

 1. Clone this repository.
-2. Run `composer install && npm install` from the project root.
+2. Run `npm run setup` from the project root.
 3. On the browser, go to `/panel`.
 4. Create your main admin account.

-If you want to use PHP's built-in server, you have to start it up with Kirby's router:

-`php -S localhost:8000 kirby/router.php`

 ## To Do

--   Add TailwindCSS
--   Add AlpineJS
+-   Add Vite bundler
 -   Add frequently used plugins
--   Rework folder structure

 ## Documentation